-IMPORTANT: To prevent transaction errors when ACLKEN (clock enable) pins are used (toggled) in conjunction with a common clock source driving the master and slave sides of an AXI4-Stream interface, the ACLKEN pins associated with the master and slave component interfaces must also be driven by the same signal (Figure 2-2).
+IMPORTANT: When ACLKEN (clock enable) pins are used (toggled) in conjunction with a common clock source driving the master and slave sides of an AXI4-Stream interface, to prevent transaction errors the ACLKEN pins associated with the master and slave component interfaces must also be driven by the same signal (Figure 2-2).

-IMPORTANT: When two cores connected via AXI4-Stream interfaces, where only the master or the slave interface has an ACLKEN port that is not permanently tied high, the two interfaces should be connected via the AXI4-Stream Interconnect or AXI-FIFO cores to avoid data corruption (Figure 2-3).
+IMPORTANT: When two cores connected through AXI4-Stream interfaces, where only the master or the slave interface has an ACLKEN port, which is not permanently tied high, the two interfaces should be connected through the AXI4-Stream Interconnect or AXI-FIFO cores to avoid data corruption (Figure 2-3).